drawingjourney/drawingjourney.github.io/_posts/2016-06-07-bella-lo-interview.md

 I think it's good for me to learn how to do them first.
 I often stop and think about how fortunate I am to be in a position where I can restart my career and enjoy it.
-There are still doubts nagging at me, but I try to see if they have any substance---if not, I just move on and keep trying.
+There are still doubts nagging at me, but I try to see if they have any substance --- if not, I just move on and keep trying.

 **Where do you want to go next?**